-The excess contribution variation -which is most conveniently expressed in terms of $\ell$ rather than v- is in addition exactly the reversible work required to perform the changes under consideration.
-In step a), we note that this work is the same as if a confining "wall" would be displaced a distance $\delta \ell_0$ thereby compressing the system.
+The excess contribution variation, which is most conveniently expressed in terms of l rather than v, is in addition exactly the reversible work required to perform the changes under consideration.
+In step (a), we note that this work is the same as if a confining "wall" would be displaced a distance $\delta \ell_0$ thereby compressing the system.
 We therefore have where P is the pressure of the system.
-This relation is specific to the one dimensional case, and at the root of important simplifications as compared to higher dimensions [23].
-On the other hand, it is a general result that in any space dimension, the work performed during step b is (see e.g. appendix B of [19])
+This relation is specific to the 1D case, and at the root of important simplifications as compared to higher dimensions.23 On the other hand, it is a general result that in any space dimension, the work performed during step (b) is (see, e.g., Appendix B of Ref.
+19)